daleao/sdv/Harmonics/README.md

 A 3-note chord is called a **Triad**.
 A Triad always contains 6 intervals.
 There are many possible Triad combinations, but only one that avoids dissonances: the [Tertian](https://en.wikipedia.org/wiki/Tertian).
 A Tertian chord is formed by stacking sequential Third intervals.
 Notice that the Third of a Third is simply a Fifth (look at the wheel above to convince yourself of this).
 This means that a Tertian Triad is actually the configuration `I->III->V`.
 The Ruby Tertian Triad is shown below.

 Notice also that, due to the cyclic nature of the scale, the `I->III->V` configuration is equivalent to a "shifted" `I->IV->VI`.
 Take for instance the example of `Em->Rb->Am`, which is a `I->IV->VI` configuration; if we shift all notes one position to the left, then the chord becomes `Rb->Am->Em`, which is a `I->III->V` configuration.
-The shifting around of notes is known as [Transposition](https://en.wikipedia.org/wiki/Transposition_(music)).
+The shifting around of notes is known as [Inversion](https://en.wikipedia.org/wiki/Inversion_(music)).
 This does not change the chord, but allows us to see it from a different perspective.

 #### Tetrad Chords

 Finally, a 4-note chord is called a **Tetrad**.
 A Tetrad always contains 12 intervals in total, which makes it impossible find a configuration that avoids any dissonances.
 But this is okay; if we extend the Tertian Triad by adding another Third interval at the end, we achieve a **Tertian Tetrad**, or `I->III->V->VII` (the `VII` is the Third of the `V`).
 In this special case, the dissonant Seventh interval becomes resonant, adding +12.5% resonance instead of subtracting it.
 The Tertian Tetrad achieves the highest possible total resonance, though it forcefully spreads out those bonuses among 4 different stats.
 The Ruby Tertian Tetrad is shown below.

-For the same reason described previously, the configuration `I->II->IV->VI` is equivalent to a transposed Tertian Tetrad.
+For the same reason described previously, the configuration `I->II->IV->VI` is equivalent to an inverted Tertian Tetrad.

 | ![Monad](resources/monad.png) | ![Figure 2](resources/dyad.png) | ![Figure 3](resources/triad.png) | ![Figure 4](resources/tetrad.png) |
 |--------------------------------|-----------------------------------|-----------------------------------|-----------------------------------|